bbc/peaks.js/README.md

   // Array of zoom levels in samples per pixel (big >> small)
   zoomLevels: [512, 1024, 2048, 4096],

+  // To avoid computation when changing zoom level, Peaks.js maintains a cache
+  // of waveforms at different zoom levels.
+This is enabled by default, but
+  // can be disabled by setting waveformCache to false
+  waveformCache: true

   //
   // Keyboard input options
   //